Devolutions/avalonia-themes/src/Devolutions.AvaloniaTheme.DevExpress/README.md

-This theme is currently based on [Avalonia.Themes.Fluent](https://github.com/AvaloniaUI/Avalonia/tree/759facea182b7771ce07baf173c52529f4871004/src/Avalonia.Themes.Fluent), both as a fallback for any controls not covered yet and as starting point for our (somewhat simplified) style definitions targeting AppKit macOS look.
+This theme is currently based on [Avalonia.Themes.Fluent](https://github.com/AvaloniaUI/Avalonia/tree/759facea182b7771ce07baf173c52529f4871004/src/Avalonia.Themes.Fluent), both as a fallback for any controls not covered yet and as starting point for our (somewhat simplified) style definitions targeting DevExpress Winforms look.

 While we are prioritizing controls for [Devolutions Remote Desktop Manager](https://devolutions.net/remote-desktop-manager/), we welcome contributions from the Avalonia community to add more DevExpress-style controls.